osu-crypto/libOTe/docs/LogVoleCleanOtAudit.md

 - Seed-label helpers are partial; the recursive seed-label protocol path is not wired yet.
 - LHE/LENC/shrink-expand helper layers are substantially ported, but still need recursive wrapper integration.
 - Runtime cache scoping/per-role cache behavior is not at clean-ot parity yet.
-- No clean-ot message set.
+- Root/seed message encoding is present; coproto root protocol wiring is not.
 - Contains stale key-derive API and tests that should not drive the final design.

 ## Required libOTe changes